 Clearly, the cost to consumers is great, but so too is the harm to a business's reputation and revenue.
 Businesses providing content and services have a strong interest in protecting their customers.
 Piracy and counterfeit software apps threaten end-user confidence and can lead to reputational damage.
 These costs may be difficult to quantify, but they are nonetheless undeniable.
-It is critical that regulators including DMCH do not put counterfeit apps on equal footing with legitimate apps in the mobile ecosystem, leaving consumers exposed should they download the wrong one.
+It is critical that regulators including CCC do not put counterfeit apps on equal footing with legitimate apps in the mobile ecosystem, leaving consumers exposed should they download the wrong one.
 Software platforms perform a necessary and important role in providing a safe online market that benefits both content providers and their customers.
 Having several options and flexibility to manage smart devices is also good.
 But letting cyber criminals set up shop inside the app marketplace will result in more piracy, lost revenue, and customer dissatisfaction.
-For these and the above reasons, we strongly caution DMCH against pursuing legislation that prevents software platforms from removing counterfeit apps and other stolen content.
-Specifically, we urge DMCH to revisit its conclusions that "[i]n software app stores, direct online alternatives may be completely excluded (e.g., Apple App store is the only software app store on the device and sideloading is technically restricted) or limited by creating friction for the consumer to use direct channels (e.g., Android warnings and system over-ride requirements for side-loading, along with no automatic updates)."14
+For these and the above reasons, we strongly caution CCC against pursuing policy changes that prevent software platforms from removing counterfeit apps and other stolen content.